Refine your search

 The personal study plan must follow the requirements of your doctoral programme.
 You can find the requirements from the drop-down menu below.
 In the PSP, the doctoral studies must be specified on a level of individual courses.
 When creating a PSP, you should consider your previous education as well as the theme and methodology of your dissertation.

-You may also consider your personal goals related to your future career when making your PSP.
+You may also consider your career goals when making your PSP.
 Those doctoral researchers who aim for an academic career benefit from, for example, strengthening their competencies in research methods and supervision.
 Business and leadership skills are particularly useful for those who plan a career within the R&D-sector.
 Project management skills and communication competence are useful for everyone.
 Discuss your goals with others and your main supervisor.

 You can update the plan during your doctoral studies.
 Before you start the preparation to submit your dissertation for pre-examination, please make sure that your completed coursework matches your accepted personal study plan.